noorwertheim/Multi-Agent-Ethical-RL-/README.md

 # Multi-Agent-Ethical-Reinforcement-Learning
-## Thesis project in which agents are trained to behave ethically using Deep Reinforcement Learning
+## Thesis project for training agents to behave ethically using Deep Reinforcement Learning